-At June 30, 2018, the university had \$978.0 million invested in capital assets and accumulated depreciation of \$432.1 million.
-Depreciation totaled \$26.4 million for the current fiscal year compared to \$25.8 million last year.
+At June 30, 2019, the university had \$1.0 billion invested in capital assets and accumulated depreciation of \$452.8 million.
+Depreciation totaled \$26.9 million for the current fiscal year compared to \$26.4 million last year.
 Refer to Note 5 to the financial statements for details regarding capital assets.

-The university had a couple of significant projects in progress as of June 30, 2018:
+The university had three significant projects in progress as of June 30, 2019:

-- Center for Integrated Health Studies (\$3.5 million of construction in progress).
+- Center for Integrated Health Studies (\$16.9 million of construction in progress).
 The \$26.5 million project will include approximately 62,000 square feet of space and will be located in the university's health professions corridor.
-Students in the program will be part of a patient-centered medical home model that emphasizes the teamwork needed among all health care professionals. - South Quad Housing (\$1.0 million of construction in progress).
-Project expenditures include the preliminary design and preconstruction costs, associated with the development of new student housing buildings, a dining renovation and parking lot, necessary for a final decision. - Upgrade to Gas Turbine Controls (\$0.7 million of construction in progress).
-The project includes replacement of existing solar turbine controls.
+Students in the program will be part of a patient-centered medical home model that emphasizes the teamwork needed among all health care professionals. - Chippewa Champions Center (\$4.5 million of construction in progress).
+The \$32.5 million project includes the design and construction of a new facility at the north end of Kelly/Shorts Stadium and the design and installation of a new video board at the south end of Kelly/Shorts Stadium.
+The new facility will house football operations, a weight room and locker rooms, and will provide student training opportunities with sports medicine, strength and conditioning labs, a nutrition and fueling station and a hydrotherapy center. - Residence Life Facilities Infrastructure Improvements (\$4.3 million of construction in progress).
+The project includes the demolition of a residence hall and the redevelopment of the site as green space, upgrades and improvements to the North Community Residence Halls, including electrical and life safety infrastructure upgrades and interior and exterior renovations, and East, South and Towers Residence Halls infrastructure upgrades and improvements.